 - Every government has as much of a duty to avoid war as a ship’s captain has to avoid a shipwreck.

 - It is better to be unhappy in love than unhappy in marriage, but some people manage to be both.

 - Solitude is dangerous for active minds.
 We need men who can think and can talk, around us.
 When we are alone for a long time, we people space with phantoms.

 - Love always has its price, come whence it may.

-- The great artists are those who impose their personal vision upon humanity.
+- Great artists are those who impose their personal vision upon humanity.

-- There are in France some fifty thousand young men of good birth and fairly well off who are encouraged to live a life of complete idleness.
+- In France, some fifty thousand young men of good birth and reasonably well off are encouraged to live complete idleness.
 They must either cease to exist or must come to see that there can be no happiness, no health even, without regular daily labor of some sort.

 - Our memory is a more perfect world than the universe: it gives back life to those who no longer exist.